joshHug/LeidenITP/labs/lab7.md

 ## Exercise 4: Arithmetic With Numpy (standard)

 Arithmetic with numpy arrays works differently from native python list.
-The main reason for this difference is that the library is made to be very similar to linear algebra with.
+The main reason for this difference is that the library is made to be very similar to linear algebra.
 These days almost all linear algebra expressions can be directly be used in python (with numpy).
 The main difference is that operators work on the values in the array and not on the array.
 For example, when adding list the list becomes bigger: `[1, 2] + [3, 4] = [1, 2, 3, 4]`, while when adding two arrays the size of the array stays the same and the values in the array are added: `np.array([1, 2]) + np.array([3, 4]) = np.array([4, 6])`.

+There is a specific operator, for each function that you need to implement in this exercise.
+As seen in the example above `array1 + array2` will added the elements of each array together.
+Therefore, there is no need for a for loop.
+This is the same for the function in this exercise.
+Do not use a for loop but use operators and if needed `np.sqrt` or `np.sum`.
+Feel free to google what the intended operator should be.

 Open arithmetic_numpy.py and work your way through the exercises.

 This exercise focuses on arithmetic with numpy arrays.

+## Exercise 5: (standard)

+...

-## Exercise 5: Rotate Colors (challenge, hard)
+## Exercise 6: Rotate Colors (challenge, hard)

 This exercise learns you how to rotate the colors of an images.
 This is ofter one of the basic tools in photoshop but not hard to implement yourself.

+A color is an array of three values.
+In this exercise, we will rotate or shift each value to the left.
+This means that the first value becomes the third, the second the first, and the third becomes the second value.
+For a simplified version of the problem you can have a look at [practise exercise](https://codingbat.com/prob/p148661) of CodingBat.

 Open rotate_colors.py and work your way through the exercises.